Routing Pragmas Explained

 routes:

-Pragmas keep config readable.
-No DSL, no build step, just YAML with intent.
+Short keys, explicit ordering, one YAML file.
+No DSL, no build step, just config with intent.